bufbuild-ru/docs/docs/bsr/generated-sdks/go/index.md

 ### Label

 The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
-This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).To get the generated SDK for the module at a label, using the latest plugin version:
+This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).

+To get the generated SDK for the module at a label, using the latest plugin version:

 ```console
 $ go get buf.build/gen/go/connectrpc/eliza/connectrpc/go@LABEL